What To Expect From North Korea At The Next Trump-Kim Summit

 A logical offer from Kim at the summit, analysts contend, would be to allow the outside world to verify what he has done.

-"If we actually witness in the current months an agreement to get inspectors back on the ground in North Korea, and to verify that certain facilities are no longer producing weapons-grade material, that would be progress," says Leif-Eric Easley, an international relations expert at Ewha Womans University in Seoul.
+"If we actually witness in the current months an agreement to get inspectors back on the ground in North Korea and to verify that certain facilities are no longer producing weapons-grade material, that would be progress," says Leif-Eric Easley, an international relations expert at Ewha Womans University in Seoul.

 Critics argue that those facilities are old or obsolete, so North Korea is not really giving anything up by dismantling them.
 But Yang of the University of North Korean Studies says the sites have both practical and symbolic significance.
 "North Korea has continuously improved the Yongbyon facilities," he says, "and it has produced weapons-grade plutonium and uranium there.
 I think it accounts for about 50 percent of North Korea's nuclear capabilities."